manansaini/assignment/formatted.md

             Is the information correct?
 [Y/n] Y

 Add user into sudo group using below command:

         $ adduser manan sudo

-        Another way to add into sudo group is <use sudo in front of command if it's not root account>:
+Another way to add into sudo group is (use sudo in front of command if it's not a root account):

         $ usermod -aG <groupname> <username>

+<br /><br />
-- d) ensure that all the packages installed below are locked to the version installed, however, security updates need to be installed on every run
+#### - d) ensure that all the packages installed below are locked to the version installed, however, security updates need to be installed on every run

+Command syntax that is used to lock the installed packages:

        sudo apt-mark hold <package_name>

-       Following are the commands that I used to lock the version installed (these are used after installting all the packages):
+Following are the commands are used to lock the version installed (these are used after installting all the packages):

        sudo apt-mark hold mariadb-server
        sudo apt-mark hold postgresql-9.4
        sudo apt-mark hold mongodb-org
        sudo apt-mark hold monit

 Output:

         manan@devops-test-01:~$ sudo vi /etc/monit/monitrc
         [sudo] password for manan: